 I thank Dr. Pauline Chen for her article in The NY Times.
 It is very important to raise awareness about this issue.
 Even as medical technology progresses, we are becoming a much more unhealthy society, and I strongly believe that declining nutrition has a lot do with this.
 Yet many medical schools do not effectively teach about nutrition.
 Most physicians do not have adequate knowledge about nutrition and are unable to counsel their patients on the subject.

 Below Orlando Bioidentical Hormones Expert Dr. Jennifer Landa shares her opinion on the NY Times article “The Estrogen Dilemma” published April 12, 2010.
 This article highlights one of the quandaries for women of our time.
 The news about estrogen has been very confusing.
-Until ‘02 before the WHI was prematurely halted we
+Until ‘02 before the WHI was prematurely halted we were told that … Continued

 A recent article in the NY Times follows the “Vigor Quest” of baby boomer, John Bellizzi (51), retracing his journey through the male menopause known as andropause and discussing how integrative and functional medicine helped him get his edge back and regain control of his health.